eight04/web-exporter/README.md

 Steps
 -----

-Extractor and exporter are composed by multiple steps.
+Both extractors and exporters are composed of multiple steps.

 Each step that transforms data can have an optional `input` and `output` field to control data flow.
-By default all steps operates on the same data context.
-If specified, the step will use the specified field from the data context as its input, and write its output to the specified field in the data context:
+By default, the output of the previous step is used as input, and the output of the current step is passed to the next step.
+If `input` is specified, the field in the data context will be used as input instead.
+If `output` is specified, the output of the current step will be stored in that field in the data context.

 ### response